 - Loss of vision

 Diabetic Ketoacidosis is the opposite of hypoglycemia and occurs when there is not enough insulin in the body, resulting in too high of blood sugar.
-This disorder most frequently occurs when dogs undergo a stressful event and the resulting stress hormones interfere with insulin activity.
+This disorder most frequently happens when dogs undergo a stressful event, and the resulting stress hormones interfere with insulin activity.

 The symptoms of diabetic ketoacidosis include:

-The key to preventing diabetic ketoacidosis and hypoglycemia in dogs is to ensure proper insulin dosing and to regularly monitor blood glucose levels.
+The key to preventing diabetic ketoacidosis and hypoglycemia in dogs is to ensure proper insulin dosing and to monitor blood glucose levels regularly.